 A backup is a copy of important data that is stored on an alternative location, so it can be recovered if deleted or it becomes corrupted.
-Depending on how often the data changes, how valuable it is, and how long it takes to back up determines how often a backup is run.
+Depending on how often the data changes, how valuable it is, and how long it takes to back up determines how often to backup.

 For example, a company with customer records that change frequently may back up their data every few hours.
 Even more sensitive data such as bank records may be stored on RAID drives that help protect the data even if a drive fails.

-Today, there are dozens of different ways to back up your information and mediums to keep your data.
-For example, CD-R, DVD-R, USB thumb drives, external drives, and in the cloud are some of the most popular places to backup your data.
+Today, there are several ways to back up your information and mediums to keep your data.
+For example, CD-R, DVD-R, USB thumb drives, external drives, and in the cloud are some of the most popular places to back up your data.

 Why should I back up my data?

-A computer could stop working at any time and data on a hard drive could become corrupted or lost if the hard drive fails.
+A computer could stop working at any time, and data on a hard drive could become corrupted or lost if the hard drive fails.
 When hardware or the computer stops working, data on the computer could be lost.
-Any files that are important to you should be backed up to prevent loss of data and ensure you can recover those files if needed.
+Any important files should be backed up to prevent loss of data and ensure you can recover those files if needed.

 Should I use "backup" or "back up" in my writing?